 In all cases where physical intervention has taken place, it must be recorded and subsequent actions and report these to a manager and the students' parents.
 Similarly, where it can be anticipated that physical intervention is likely to be required, a plan should be put in place which the student and parents/carers are aware of and have agreed to.
 Parental consent does not permit settings to use unlawful physical intervention or deprive a student of their liberty.
-Where appropriate staff will undergo 'Team Teach' behaviour management training.
+Where appropriate staff will undergo relevant and industry standard behaviour management training.

-Team Teach defines restraint as the positive application of sufficient force to ensure, by physical means alone, that a child or young person does no injury either to him/herself, a member of staff, another child or young person, or property.
+This will define restraint as the positive application of sufficient force to ensure, by physical means alone, that a child or young person does no injury either to him/herself, a member of staff, another child or young person, or property.